 Used in conjunction with traditional veterinary medicine, equine acupuncture has been proven effective in treating a variety of conditions, from musculoskeletal problems to gastrointestinal and respiratory issues.

 At Carolina Equine Hospital, we are privileged to have a veterinarian with specialized training in this field.
-Dr. Julia Dietz trained at the Chi Institute of Veterinary Acupuncture in Florida and has experience using acupuncture and herbal therapy to treat a variety of conditions.
+Dr. Julia Shanahan trained at the Chi Institute of Veterinary Acupuncture in Florida and has experience using acupuncture and herbal therapy to treat a variety of conditions.

 How Can Acupuncture Help my Horse?

 Acupuncture can effectively help treat the following conditions:

 - Back pain